 The Auditors Activities Act specifies the basis of auditing as international standards (IAASB standards).
 The Auditors Activities Oversight Council has legal responsibility for auditing standard-setting in Estonia.
 However, for any regulation to have legal effect in Estonia it must be translated into Estonian.

-- SMO 4: Code of Ethics for Professional Accountants
+SMO 4: Code of Ethics for Professional Accountants

-- SMO 5: International Public Sector Accounting Standards
+SMO 5: International Public Sector Accounting Standards

 SMO 6: Investigation and Discipline

-In addition, the association states that it has incorporated the relevant topics in relation with auditors’ and auditing firms’ rights and obligations into training programs, lectures and written communications and provides the necessary counselling for its members.
+Previously, most case proceedings were carried out by the EAA, and the decision (including the chosen disciplinary punishment) was approved by the AAOC.
+The EAA indicates it monitored the efficiency and effectiveness of the system on an ongoing basis.
+In addition, the association states that it incorporated the relevant topics in relation with auditors’ and auditing firms’ rights and obligations into training programs, lectures and written communications and provides the necessary counseling for its members.

 SMO 7: International Financial Reporting Standards